sergorl/avia_serv/README.md

   Internal algorithms is able
 - to find a set of different paths between two nodes (if it exists) regardless of path length (or count of internal nodes)
 - and to provide a robust implementation of even cycles in graph
+- Server supports multithreading

 ### Disadvantages
-- Now library doesn't support parallel computations
+- Now there are no parallel computings.
+In the future [rayon](https://crates.io/crates/rayon) will added to support parallel sort.